MithilShah/edtech-demo-store/src/products/README.md

-# Retail Demo Store Products Service
+# Edtech Demo Products Service

 The Products web service provides a RESTful API for retrieving product information.
 The [Web UI](../web-ui) makes calls to this service when a user is viewing products and categories and the Personalize workshop connects to this service to retrieve product information for building the items dataset.